BrianLesko/stepper-control/readme.md

 # Stepper Control
 This code implements the control of a motor for use in robotics projects.
-The type of motor used here is a hybrid bipolar stepper motor - it allows precise movement, holding torque, and continuous motion.However, stepper motors are more difficult to control than regular DC motors.
-Furthermore, a bipolar stepper is more difficult to control, and also more powerful, than other stepper motor types.
-This project is written in Arduino
+The type of motor used here is a hybrid bipolar stepper motor - it allows precise movement, holding torque, and continuous motion.However, stepper motors are more difficult to control than regular DC motors and even unipolar stepper motors.
+Bipolar steppers are among the most powerful and repeatable motor types.
+This repository acts as a study of bipolar stepper motors, and how to control them.

 &nbsp;